DH-Cologne/LLMTestSubjects/README.md

 ### Step 3: Read out the answers given by the LLMs and aggregate them together with the experiment data.

-Since ExpA (rating) examined ditransitive verbs (ExpA1) and benefactive verbs (ExpA2), we've generated two a new data frames for ExpA
+Since ExpA (completion) examined ditransitive verbs (ExpA1) and benefactive verbs (ExpA2), we've generated two a new data frames for ExpA
 (ExpA1DataAnswers and ExpA2DataAnswers).
-Data from ExpB and completion-answers from LLMs were collected within a one data frame (ExpBDataAnswers).
+Data from ExpB and rating-answers from LLMs were collected within a one data frame (ExpBDataAnswers).
 See 02A_CollectCompletionAnswers.R and 02B_CollectRatingAnswers.R

 ### Step 4: Analyse behaviour of LLMs compared to behaviour of participants of the original experiments